-Under the new Constitution, a Law Commission was established, mandated with the task of reviewing all laws, including laws of the Penal Code, to ensure that they are consistent with the Constitution.
+Under the new Constitution, a Law Commission was established, mandated with the task of reviewing all laws, including Penal Code laws, to ensure that they are consistent with the Constitution.
 As part of the constitutional review process that followed the May 2004 Parliamentary and Presidential Elections (PPE), the issue of homosexuality was raised by various human rights non-governmental organisations (NGOs), including the Malawi Human Rights Resource Centre (MHRRC).
-The NGOs suggested that rights of homosexuals should be incorporated in the Republic Constitution as a first step towards decriminalisation.
+The NGOs suggested that homosexuals' rights should be incorporated into the Republic Constitution as a first step towards decriminalisation.
 However, the suggestion was brushed aside because the majority of the people were against it (Muula 2007).